 4. Decentralised renewables are a climate action solution.
 Off-grid solar is largely known for its social impacts - generating income, improving quality of life, building resilience in communities addressing poverty.
 But there is also a climate story to tell.
 Shifting the energy sector to a low-carbon pathway will mitigate emissions on a massive scale.
 At the same time, off-grid solar helps build resilience and strengthen adaptive capacity for people and communities that are most vulnerable to a changing climate.

-‘Invest in the Sun’ is supported by GET.invest, a European programme supported by the European Union, Germany, Sweden, the Netherlands, and Austria.
 Stay tuned for the next episode of 'Invest In the Sun' with Brian Cox of MFX Solutions and Per van Swaay of TCX Funds to talk about Managing Currency Risks.

 Today, 760 million people, more than the entire population of Europe, still lack access to electricity and are using products such as kerosene and candles to light their homes.
 For a majority, off-grid solar solutions provide the fastest, most cost-effective, and impactful way to gain access to life-changing, clean, electricity.